COP4655-Devs/GroupAppAssignment/README.md

 ## Overview
 ### Description
-App-e-tizer is a one click solution to help out in finding a place to eat.
-Using Google maps api, this app will scan the nearby area, choosing a random restaurant to display to the user.
+App-e-tizer is a one click solution to help out find a place to eat.
+Using Google maps api, this app will search the nearby area and choose a random restaurant to display.

 Milestone 2 - Configure Maps api and generate location search